 - If you have an active infection of any kind treatment with rituximab will not be given until the infection is treated successfully.

-- Rituximab will not be given if you have active untreated HIV (AIDS) infection as it is likely to make these conditions worse.
+- Rituximab will not be given if you have active untreated HIV (AIDS) or Hepatitis B infection as it is likely to make these conditions worse.

 - Because of the risks associated with infection the following tests may be conducted before commencing treatment with rituximab:

 - blood tests for Tuberculosis, hepatitis B and C

 - chest x-ray